gerard-sog/arma3-macvsog-columbia-scripts/README.md

 <summary>Allow Radio Support based on trait</summary>

-Radio support from the Prairie fire DLC is available in a mission if all of the above are true for a player:
+Radio support from the Prairie fire DLC is available in a mission if all of the below points are true for a player:
 - Radio Support module is present in the mission
 - The player has one of the following radio: ["vn_o_pack_t884_01", "vn_o_pack_t884_ish54_01_pl",